ColDog/socketify/Readme.md

       updatesTo: {

         // when 'all' needs to be updated, the controller
-        // will call this.setState(data), with the proper
+        // will call this.setState(data) with the new comments
-        // context because of .bind(this)
         all: this.setState.bind(this)
       }
     })